 ATH photographers focus on shooting images that sell your guest rooms and their amenities.
 Ensure all rooms to be photographed have a full inventory of furnishings and accessories such as throw pillows, end tables, desk chairs, etc. All-suite properties: Ensure glassware, dishes and silverware match and each room has a full set.
 They may be used in the images, depending on your brand image guidelines.

 While guest room images are viewed most often by prospective travelers, public areas are also important in selling your hotel.
-Check back for Part Two of 12 Steps to Prepare for your Hotel Photography session.
+Read Part Two of 12 Steps to Prepare for your Hotel Photography session.